wurli/visimatch.nvim/README.md

-    -- * `"filetype"` (the default): highlight buffers with the same filetype -- * `"current"`: highlight matches in the current buffer only -- * `"all"`: highlight matches in all visible buffers buffers = "filetype"
+    -- * `"filetype"` (the default): highlight buffers with the same filetype -- * `"current"`: highlight matches in the current buffer only -- * `"all"`: highlight matches in all visible buffers -- * A function.
+This will be passed a buffer number and should return --   `true`/`false` to indicate whether the buffer should be highlighted. buffers = "filetype"
     -- Case-(in)nsitivity for matches.
 Valid options:
     -- * `true`: matches will never be case-sensitive